00 · the instrument

 The seal speaks for itself.

 Anyone can verify: a run of at least N kilometers occurred between two public timestamps, by the holder of this key.
-The route, identity, and exact pace stay with you.
+The route, the identity and the exact pace stay with you.

-Coaches, sponsors, communities — they don't need your map.
+Coaches, sponsors, communities.
+They do not need your map.
 They need a mark.

 circuitzetsu/v1